Saudi Crown Prince meets Russia's President Putin; discusses oil market rebalancing

 On Friday, Putin and the crown prince, heir to the throne of the world’s top oil exporter, exchanged a high-five as they took seats next to each other at a plenary session of the Group of 20 summit.

-Putin’s friendly behavior contrasted sharply with that of other leaders at the summit, amid suspicions of the prince’s possible involvement in the killing of Saudi journalist Jamal Khashoggi at the Saudi consulate in Istanbul in October.
+Putin’s friendly behaviour contrasted sharply with that of other leaders at the summit, amid suspicions of the prince’s possible involvement in the killing of Saudi journalist Jamal Khashoggi at the Saudi consulate in Istanbul in October.

 Saudi Arabia has said the prince had no prior knowledge of the murder, which has strained Saudi ties with the West and battered the prince’s image abroad.

-Russia has refrained from criticizing Saudi Arabia or the crown prince over the killing.
+Russia has refrained from criticising Saudi Arabia or the crown prince over the killing.
 Putin said in October he lacked information about the matter and said Russia would not tear up its relations with Saudi Arabia because of it.

 However, Moscow has also fostered strong ties with Saudi Arabia’s regional arch foe Iran.
 Russia and Iran back President Bashar al-Assad in Syria’s civil war, while Saudi Arabia along with Western countries have backed some rebel groups.